kzwr/Watermark/README.md

 # Introduction

-Watermark is a simple and quick library to draw watermark in HTML element.
+Watermark is a simple and quick library to draw watermark on HTML element.

 ```javascript
 new Watermark().set({